And a telephone number if you want to be on the program and we get back to phones later on is 800-282-2882.

 We'll go to Hattiesburg, Mississippi, not far from where Brett Favre, Brett Favre, Brett Favre lives.

-Jay, welcome to the uh program.
+Jay, welcome to the program.

-Uh just had one quick question.
+Just had one quick question.

-Or would that be called a cut?
+Or will that be called a cut?

-It's not a uh it's not a stimulus.
+It's not a stimulus.

-This is it'll just it'll be annual deficits of at least a trillion.
+It'll be annual deficits of at least a trillion.

-It doesn't become part of the budget, and if you ever try to take any little part of it away, oh it'll be draconian cuts.
+And if you ever try to take any little part of it away, oh, it'll be draconian cuts.

-Yeah, they'll never budgets never get cut.
+Budgets never get cut.

-Sometimes sometimes, you know, a small, insignificant item might be eliminated, but it's replaced with something that costs more.
+Sometimes, you know, a small, insignificant item might be eliminated, but it's replaced with something that costs more.

-But never in my lifetime, and and you're right, never in my lifetime, Jay, have I seen the annual budget smaller than it was the prior year.
+But never in my lifetime, and you're right, never in my lifetime, Jay, have I seen the annual budget smaller than it was the prior year.

 It just doesn't happen.